Emergencies:

 May I apply for a grant if my organization does not have a 501(c)(3) status but has a fiscal sponsor?

-No. The Community Ties Giving Program does not accept applications from organizations who require a fiscal sponsor.
+No. The Community Ties Giving Program does not accept applications from organizations that require a fiscal sponsor.

 Can I use any browser to submit my application?